darius/cant/guide.md

   a Lisp list like `(foo x y z ...)` is interpreted specially according to `foo`: other special foo's follow below.

-- `(and pattern1 pattern2 ...)` matches when the subject matches all
+- `(-- pattern1 pattern2 ...)` matches when the subject matches all
   of the subpatterns, trying them each in left-to-right order.

+- `(-> expression1 expression2 ... pattern1)` transforms the subject
-- `(-> expression subpattern)` does this: evaluate `expression`, then call the value with the subject as argument, then take the result as the new subject to match against `subpattern`.
+  before matching against pattern1 at the end.
+It works like so: evaluate `expression1`, then call this value with the subject as argument, then take the result as the new subject for the next expression treated the same way.
+Continue until you reach the end, pattern1.
+Match the now-current subject against pattern1.

 The remaining kinds of pattern are syntactic sugar implemented on the
 above: